bbauska/Coursera-Bootstrap/readme.md

 -   Understand the various Bootstrap components that require JavaScript support in order to function

--   Use the data-\</i> attributes that Bootstrap\'s JS API provides for you to control the JS components without writing a single line of JS code
+-   Use the data-\</i> attributes that Bootstrap&apos;s JS API provides for you to control the JS components without writing a single line of JS code